Weber-State-Automotive/AutomaticWireCuttingMachine/README.md

         - current resistor and is set to OPEN.
         - stepper motor to the driver for the cutter on the larger motor driver
         - red to a, blue to a-
-        - green to b, black to b-,
+        - green to b, black to b-

+- Hall Effect Sensor
+    - Senses position of the cutter
+        - RED wire to 5V
+        - BLACK wire to GND
+        - BLUE wire to A8